alastairreid/RelatedWork/_notes/smt-lib-format.md

 todo: summarize standards for output of sat and unsat-core output.
 (My experience is that there is much more variability here.)

-Also, summarize state of FFI language bindings (not as well developed, I think).

 ## SMT-LIB language bindings

-todo

-[foreign function interface]
+todo: summarize state of [FFI][foreign function interface] language bindings (not as well developed, I think).
+And mention the [Z3 solver] Python bindings.

 ## Alternative SMT interfaces